EasyCrypt/easycrypt/README.md

 --------------------------------------------------------------------

 ### On POSIX systems

+We recommend people to use the "OPAM based installation" (section above) on POSIX systems.

 You can install a local copy of OCaml and all the needed libraries by running [make toolchain].
 You only need [curl] and the [gcc] compiler.